Neville Quist: Biography

 Quist was nominated five times as Australia's Leading Menswear Fashion Designer at the Australian Fashion Awards from 1991 to 1996).

-Quist collaborated with Elders in 2001 and became its international design consultant and developed Quist superfine knitwear, which specialises in Australian merino wool knitwear.
-Quist knitwear has been described as the "finest knitwear in the world".
+Quist collaborated with Elders in 2001 and was appointed Elder’s International design consultant and developed Quist superfine knitwear, which specialises in Australian merino wool knitwear.
+Quist would source the wool from Australian Superfine wool growers developing a label with the history of the wool origin to market like the wine industry then spin the yarn in Biella Italy before knitting in Asia Quist knitwear has been described as the "finest knitwear in the world".

 Saville Row is stocked Australia-wide and internationally.